 Dr. Massie: A woman needs to see either her urologist or an OB-GYN.
 Most of the time, both of these doctors are very well versed in the treatment of incontinence and it really comes down to who the woman feels comfortable with.
 Urologists have extensive training in the management of incontinence and can be a very good resource.

 Dr. Massie: She can use pads if it is minor.
-If it is excessive, she may have to wear protective underwear such as the Depend Underwear for Women in Prints and Colors.
-It's designed especially for women and looks and feels like regular underwear.
-Women have a choice now - they don't have to be embarrassed or settle for the white undergarments.
-The Depend Underwear with Prints and Colors give the best protection, and they also look nice.
+If it is excessive, she may have to wear protective underwear such as Depends.
+They are designed especially for women to look and feel like regular underwear.
+Women have a choice now - they don't have to be embarrassed or settle for something uncomfortable.